proto-mvp/SimpleWeatherApp/README.md

 - Clean Architecture for domain layer

 - MVI for presentation .
-States, Intents, Reducers, orchestrated by VMs
+States, Intents, SideEffects, Reducers, orchestrated by VMs.
+The view, in this case a Fragment hosting composables, adapts rendering to a State emitted when an Intent has been sent, and translated to a State from a Reducer.
+A SideEffect can be emitted also, in the cases where we want to have a UI change such as a toast message, dialog, navigation action etc.Anything that won't affect the current state.

 - Single Activity hosting a fragment for the demo purposes, but can easily support any number